Key legislation and terminology

 When can emergency treatment be provided, and is consent required?

-Health care (other than special health care, or withholding or withdrawing life-sustaining treatment) may be given by a health provider without consent to a person who lacks capacity if it is needed urgently to either:
+Health care (other than special health care, or withholding or withdrawing life-sustaining treatment) may be given by a health professional to a person with impaired capacity without consent if it is needed urgently to either:

 - meet imminent risk to the adult’s life or health; or